 You’ll also have the support and expertise of our team of nurses, doctors, midwives, and other labor and delivery specialists to care for you every step of the way.

 No, a hospital-based birth center is still the safest place to deliver your baby.
 Unexpected complications can arise during labor and delivery.
 At a birth center, doctors and nurses are there to help with any difficulties.

 Our hospital-based birth centers are dedicated to caring for mothers and babies.
 We’re taking rigorous steps to keep all our patients – including and especially our littlest ones – safe during the COVID-19 pandemic.

-We recommend following CDC recommendations to prevent getting sick.
+We recommend following CDC recommendations to prevent getting sick, including considering whether or not you’d like to get a COVID-19 vaccine.
 If you’re concerned about your risk, talk to your OB-GYN or midwife.